-Dr Courtney is currently a Research Fellow and Lecturer in Health Behavior science at the University of New South Wales’s (UNSW), National Drug and Alcohol Research Centre (NDARC).
+Dr Courtney is currently a Senior Lecturer and National Health and Medical Research Council (NHMRC) Career Development Fellow (CDF) in Health Behavior science at the University of New South Wales (UNSW), National Drug and Alcohol Research Centre (NDARC).
 His prior appointment was an Australian Rotary Health PhD Scholar (2008-2012) at the Priority Research Centre Health Behaviour, University of Newcastle.
-Recently he was promoted (effective January, 2015) to Research Fellow and Lecturer at the UNSW and commenced a highly prestigious Cancer Institute New South Wales (CINSW) Early Career Research Fellowship (effective July, 2015).
+Prior to commencement of Dr Courtney's NHMRC CDF he was recipient of a highly prestigious Cancer Institute New South Wales (CINSW) Early Career Research Fellowship.

-Dr Courtney was previously Project Coordinator on a National Health and Medical Research Council (NHMRC/ $2 million) funded randomised controlled trial (RCT).
-This study aims to test the efficacy of financial education and support at improving prolonged abstinence rates among socio-economically disadvantaged smokers.
-He is Chief Investigator B (CIB) and was responsible for the conceptualisation and design of a world-first head-to-head trial between cytisine and varenicline for smoking cessation that recently received funding from the NHMRC (APP1108318/$1.9mill/4years).
-He is also CI on an NHMRC-funded project (APP1106451/$1.6mill/5years) examining the impacts of vaporized nicotine products on youth smoking.
+Dr Courtney was previously Project Coordinator on a NHMRC-funded (NHMRC/ $2 million) randomised controlled trial (RCT).
+This study tested the efficacy of financial education and support at improving prolonged abstinence rates among socio-economically disadvantaged smokers.
+As Chief Investigator B (CIB) Dr Courtney was responsible for the conceptualisation, design and successful completion of Australia's largest clinical trial in smoking cessation (n = 1452); a world-first head-to-head trial between cytisine and varenicline for smoking cessation that received funding from the NHMRC (APP1108318/$1.9mill/4years).
+He is also CI on an NHMRC-funded project (APP1106451/$1.6mill/5years) examining the impacts of VNPs on youth smoking.
 In addition, Dr Courtney is CI on other research projects including: NIHR/NHMRC (APP1095880/$913k/4years) collaborative grant funding to test the efficacy of electronic cigarettes for relapse prevention; and Department of Health-funded (H1516G012/$771k/2years) RCT of a smoking, nutrition, alcohol and physical activity (SNAP) to prevent smoking relapse for Indigenous Australian prisoners.